Manikel/RRS/README.md

 ---

-## 🛠️ Installation (Development Build)
+## 🛠️ Installation (
-1. Clone or download this repository.
-2. Go to `chrome://extensions/` in Chrome.
-3. Enable **Developer Mode** (toggle in the top-right).
-4. Click **Load unpacked** and select the project folder.
-5. The extension icon will appear in your toolbar.
+1 Download the extension from the chrome marketplace

 ---